 Synthesis of linear control systems.
 Analysis of nonlinear systems by describing function and phase plane methods.
 Sampled data systems analysis; statistical design techniques and adaptive control.

-645. Mechanical Metallurgy for Engineers (3)

-Prerequisites: Mechanical Engineering 340 and 350.
+645. Mechanical Metallurgy for Engineers (3) Prerequisites: Mechanical Engineering 340 and 350.
 Fundamentals of plastic deformation of crystalline solids; elementary theory of statics and dynamics of dislocations, deformation, fracture and metallurgical variables on mechanical properties; environment-failure interactions.

-651. Analytical Thermodynamics (3)

-Prerequisite: Engineering 310.

-Advanced concepts of macroscopic thermodynamics.
+651. Analytical Thermodynamics (3) Advanced concepts of macroscopic thermodynamics.
 Application of thermodynamics to special systems.
-661. Gas Dynamics (3) Prerequisites: Engineering 510 and Mechanical Engineering 450.
+8-77230 661.
+Gas Dynamics (3) Prerequisites: Engineering 510 and Mechanical Engineering 450.
 Thermodynamics of high velocity compressible fluid flow.
-Adiabatic and diabatic flow; shock phenomena; imperfect gases; multidimensional flow.
+Adiabatic and diabatic flow, shock phenomena; imperfect gases; multidimensional flow.
 Applications to the propulsive duct and turbomachinery.
-663. Boundary Layers in Internal Flows (3) Prerequisites: Engineering 510 and Mechanical Engineering 470.
+663. Boundary Layers in Internal Flows (3) Prerequisites: Mechanical Engineering 470 and Engineering 510.
 Conservation laws applied to boundary layers in viscous, heat conducting fluids; analysis of the boundary layer equations; applications to internal flows.
 671. Heat Transfer I (3) Prerequisites: Mechanical Engineering 470 and Engineering 510.
 Conduction Heat Transfer; Multidimensional Conduction Processes, Transient Analysis.
 Convection Heat Transfer; Advanced Theories of Forces and Free Convection.
 675. Heat Transfer II (3) Prerequisites: Mechanical Engineering 470 and Engineering 510.
 Radiation Heat Transfer, Solar Radiation, Multimode Heat Transfer in Systems that involve change of phase.
-681. Cryogenic Engineering (3) Prerequisite: Mechanical Engineering 450.

-Analysis of low-temperature processes and equipment.
-Physical properties of structural and other materials used in producing, maintaining, and using low temperatures.
 684. Theory of Turbomachines (3) Prerequisite: Aerospace Engineering 301 or Mechanical Engineering 661.
 Application of the fundamental laws of fluid mechanics to the problems of energy transfer between fluid and rotor.
 Performance characteristics of turbomachines.
 Study of loss mechanisms.
 700. Seminar (1-3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced mechanical engineering.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
-Maximum credit six units applicable on a master's 796.
-Advanced Topics in Mechanical Engineering (2 or 3) Advanced study in the field of mechanical engineering.
+Maximum credit six units applicable on a master's degree.
+796. Advanced Topics in Mechanical Engineering (2 or 3) Advanced study in the field of mechanical engineering.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit six units applicable on a master's degree.
-797. Research (1-3) Cr/NC Prerequisite: Consent of gradute adviser.
+797. Research (1-3) Cr/NC/SP Prerequisite: Consent of gradute adviser.